Kalaikunda Air Force Station: Post Independence

-Current Status
+Current status

 The airbase at Kalaikunda will play an extremely crucial role in the country's defences.
 Aircraft based here can assist with air defence over the strategic Andaman and Nicobar Islands and the Bay of Bengal.
 Andaman and Nicobar Command in the A&N Islands will be in charge of the squadrons of Sukhoi Su-30MKIs and other advanced aircraft based at Kalaikunda for this purpose.
 This decision was taken when plans for basing Sukhois in the Andamans got scuttled after the 2004 tsunami in which the IAF lost assets.
 "Till now, Kalaikunda — while performing several other duties — has been a bridge with the Andamans.
 The role of the base will grow and aircraft based here will play a vital role in patrolling the skies over the Andamans and the Bay of Bengal.
 Kalaikunda will play several roles that include air defence, training and building better co-operation in the region for a possible NATO-like alliance with India playing the pivotal role," an official said.

 The installation has grown steadily in importance over the years.
 "A large area falls within the responsibility of this base.
 There are several bases in the northeast but along the eastern coast, the closest one is in Chennai.
 It is our job to handle the defences along the coast and the Bay of Bengal region.
 We play host to several foreign air forces interested in joint exercises with the IAF," the official added.

-"This is a very compact base built in classical American style.. [t]oday, we have a radar station at Salua and Dudhkundi has been converted into an air-to-ground firing range.
+"This is a very compact base built in classical American style.
+Today, we have a radar station at Salua and Dudhkundi has been converted into an air-to-ground firing range.
 Over the years, Kalaikunda has developed into a major location for international air exercises.
 The base is close to the Bay of Bengal where air-to-air firing can take place," says Air Commodore R Radhish, AOC, Air Force Station, Kalaikunda.

 But Kalaikunda goes well beyond an exercise hub.
 Apart from the MiG-27 ground-attack aircraft and MiG-21 Fn fighters of the OCU, squadrons of Su-30 MKIs and other advanced varieties from the IAF's fleet call on Kalaikunda on a regular basis.
 A squadron of Su-30 MKIs is now at the base.

 On 9 October 2007 Singapore signed an agreement with India to base the aircraft and personnel of the Republic of Singapore Air Force for training at the airbase for a period of five years.
 This agreement was renewed in 2012 and in 2017 both for 5 year periods.